HanaDigital/grev/README.md

 ## Support

-If you like our work, and want to help support apps like these, you can [buy me a coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2W7DADSP9HKQ8&source=url) or join our discord https://discord.gg/Wya4Dst
+If you like our work, and want to help keep apps like these ad-free, you can [buy me a coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2W7DADSP9HKQ8&source=url) or join our discord https://discord.gg/Wya4Dst

 ## License

 ```
-Copyright 2015 HanaDigital
+Copyright 2020 HanaDigital

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.